 Peter earned a BSEE from the University of Miami, an MBA from Florida International University, and a JD from the University of Miami.
 He is a member of the Texas, Florida and District of Columbia bar associations, and is registered with the United States Patent and Trademark Office.
 Mr. Hernandez has over 20 years of experience in industry, engineering and intellectual property management, including transactional matters, business negotiations, patents, trademarks, trade secrets, and copyrights.
 He has negotiated agreements, licensing and technology transfers with universities, as well as provided numerous training sessions and presentations on all aspects of intellectual property.
 Prior to joining FIU, Peter worked as Senior Counsel for companies such as Eastman Kodak, Goodrich Corporation, Texas Instruments, EndoSonics Corporation, and Motorola.

-Maureen Pelham joined the Division of Research in 2010 as the Director of Clinical Trials.
+Maureen Pelham joined the Office of Research and Economic Development in 2010 as the Director of Clinical Trials.
 As an administrator, she has extensive experience in grantwriting, grants management, fundraising, strategic planning, and is a Certified Fund Raising Executive.
 Prior to joining FIU, Ms. Pelham spent 14 years in private industry, leading the health care division of a nationally known fundraising company.
 Her academic administrative experience was gained at the University of Pittsburgh, School of Medicine, where she worked for more than a decade as administrator for three research centers of excellence.
 Ms. Pelham earned advanced degrees at Vanderbilt University (Master of Science) and the University of Pittsburgh (Master of Healthcare Administration).

 Dr. Webster provides management and administration leadership in the areas of research training grants and international sponsored projects.
 She has specific management responsibilities for the Research Initiative for Scientific Enhancement (RISE — grant funded by NIH, whose PI is Robert Lickliter), the Bridge to the Doctorate Program (BDP — funded by NSF, Shekhar Bhansali, PI), and the MARC U (funded by NIH, Ophelia Weeks, PI).
-Additionally, she leads DOR’s efforts in managing and increasing funding for international research initiatives.
+Additionally, she leads ORED’s efforts in managing and increasing funding for international research initiatives.
 Dr. Webster earned a B.A. in Psychology from FIU, a Master's and a Ph.D. in Clinical Psychology from the University of Virginia.
-She joined FIU in 2003 as Associate Director in the Division of Research, and later became Executive Director.
+She joined FIU in 2003 as Associate Director in the Office of Research and Economic Development, and later became Executive Director.
 In the latter role, she established for the first time at FIU an Office of Intellectual Property Management, and managed the Office for 7 years.
 She has been actively involved in a variety of regional technology transfer and innovation initiatives.
 Dr. Webster has a background in research administration and compliance oversight for academic and healthcare institutions, and a background in behavioral health research.